brianglass/anastasis/files/kontakion_32.md

 When you had sanctified the Disciples on the mount of Olives You were taken up into heaven, Lord,
 Having promised them teaching and having cried to them:
-Â‘I am not parting from you.
-I am with you and there is no one against you.Â’
+‘I am not parting from you.
+I am with you and there is no one against you.’

 **